-ENA Master Trust will maintain 12 months of interest and principle payments in its Debt Service Accumulation Account per transaction covenants, which is standard for these types of structures.
+ENA Master will maintain 12 months of interest and principal payments in its debt service accumulation account according to transaction covenants, which is standard for this type of structure.
 Its major maintenance reserve fund will be the sum of the amounts established in the major maintenance budget for the following four quarters based on the recommendations set forth in the most recent Independent Engineering Report.
-Additionally, the balance requirements for the CAPEX Account will equal the amount determined each year by the board of directors of ENA.
+Additionally, the balance requirements for the CAPEX account will equal the amount determined each year by ENA's board.
 These accounts will be funded with debt proceeds.